Bachelor of Science

 Electives may be taken to make a total of the 128 units required for graduation.
 Enrollment in occupational therapy courses is limited to students selected by the Department of Occupational Science and Occupational Therapy.

-Scholastic StandardsUndergraduate students must maintain a minimum grade point average of 2.67 (A = 4.0) in required courses at least two out of the three semesters for continuation in the program.
+Scholastic StandardsUndergraduate students must maintain a minimum grade point average of 3.0 (A = 4.0) in required courses at least two out of the three semesters for continuation in the program and to be admissible to the master's program.

 Minor in Occupational ScienceThe department offers a minor in the dynamic new discipline of occupational science.
 It is one of a select few programs in the world that offers undergraduates the opportunity to explore this field.